dfelinto/blender-manual/manual/installing_blender/linux/fedora.rst

 What follows is a list of the major conflicting keyboard shortcuts and how to change them.

-.. admonition:: Gnome Shell Window Manager Keyboard Shortcuts
+.. tip:: Gnome Shell Window Manager Keyboard Shortcuts
-   :class: nicetip

      Annoyingly the Gnome Shell Window Manager people have a habit of changing the way you alter the keyboard shortcut assignment.
 If you find that methods mentioned no longer work, please do a google search and you will find how to do it.
 The following commands work for Fedora 17/18 when using Gnome Shell Window Manager.